sgigou/sgigou.github.io/_posts/2020-03-18-display-action-sheet-on-ios-13-modal-dismiss.markdown

 }
 ```

-You are free to improve this class to allow it, for example, to manage the _Cancel_ and _Save_ buttons of the `UINavigationBar`.
+You’re free to improve this class to allow it, for example, to manage the _Cancel_ and _Save_ buttons of the `UINavigationBar`.

-#Blog/Pro